-Ernst & Young LLP, our independent auditor has reviewed this Policy and believes that implementation of the policy will not adversely affect its independence.
+Ernst & Young LLP, our independent auditor reviews this Policy annually and it does not adversely affect its independence.

 II.
 Delegation

 As provided in the Act and the SEC's rules, the Audit Committee has delegated either type of pre-approval authority to Stephen P. Smith, the Chairman of the Audit Committee.
 Mr. Smith must report, for informational purposes only, any pre-approval decisions to the Audit Committee at its next scheduled meeting.